Double Take (2001 film): Plot

 Daryl and Freddy go back to the motel and Freddy notices soda, water, and cookie brand trucks approaching to kill Freddy.
-Freddy realizing those are McReady's men out there to kill him and tries to use a pen to get a strike team over to him fast but can't find the right one.
+Freddy realizes those are McReady's men out there to kill him and tries to use a pen to get a strike team over to him fast but can't find the right one.
 A shootout occurs between the truckers and the police with Daryl being grabbed by the motel's owner and taken to a police station and Freddy escaping from the shootout.
 At the station, Daryl tells the captain he's not really Freddy Tiffany and the motel owner had made a mistake.
-The captain believes him until Maque shows pretending to be a wife of 'Freddy'.
+The captain believes him until Maque shows pretending to be the spouse of 'Freddy'.
 Daryl tries to explain that he has only met her once at the fashion show.
 But instead, the police lock Daryl in a cell.

 McReady shows up to get Daryl out of jail.
 As McReady signs Daryl out, Daryl notices Martinez and the assassin who attacked him before, still alive.
-He also notices a photo of Delores next to Quintana, McReady with a dog's bite mark on his leg, revealing that McReady was the one who killed Quintana and that Freddy was right the whole time.
+He also notices a photo of Delores next to Quintana, McReady with a dog's bite mark on his leg, revealing that McReady was Quintana's murderer and that Freddy was right the whole time.
 Daryl runs from the station and into Freddy, Norville and Gradney.
-Freddy informs Daryl of their identities, and it was a covert operation.
+Freddy informs Daryl of their real identities.
 Gradney, who is also a corrupt agent, shoots Norville dead and drives away with Delores in the car as Freddy shoots at him.
 Arriving at Quintana's mansion with Minty, McReady, Martinez, C.A. and Maque there, Gradney blows Maque's cover as she is an FBI agent as well as Freddy's wife and partner and that the dog's bite connects them to the murders.
 Daryl and Freddy arrive at the mansion with both having swapped back to their clothes Daryl, Freddy and Maque get the upper hand in the room.
-McReady and C.A. inform them that Quintana didn't want to join them in the laundering.
+McReady informs them that Quintana didn't want to join them and attempted to stop them.

-Minty then tells C.A. that he has over $600 million in the American banks which the government had frozen and the only chance of him recovering his money is to turn him, McReady, Martinez and Gradney over to the Justice Department which Freddy and Maque happen to be members of.
+Minty then tells C.A. that he has over $600 million in the American banks which the government had frozen and the only chance of him recovering his money is to turn him, McReady, Martinez and Gradney over to the Justice Department which Freddy and Maque are members of.
 C.A. realizes that was the whole reason Minty made the deposit, leading to a confession.
 The assassin shows up with Chloe hostage, leading Freddy to shoot him.
 As a shootout occurs, McReady shoots and kills Minty, while Freddy kills Gradney and Martinez.
 McReady shoots Freddy in the arm as Daryl shoots at him but misses every shot.
 McReady prepares to kill them, but Delores bites him in the leg leading him to accidentally shoot his foot, causing him to fall down the stairs and shoot himself numerous times, with one to his head, killing him.